italia/eudi-wallet-it-docs/docs/en/pid-data-model.rst

     - Unique identifier of the public key.
     - `[RFC7515, Section 4.1.8] <https://datatracker.ietf.org/doc/html/rfc7516.html#section-4.1.8>`_.
   * - **trust_chain**
-    - JSON array containing the trust chain that proves the trust of the issuer of this JWT.
+    - JSON array containing the trust chain that proves the reliability of the issuer of the JWT.
     - `[OIDC-FED, Section 3.2.1] <https://openid.net/specs/openid-connect-federation-1_0.html#name-trust-chain-header-paramete>`_.

-The following claims MUST be in the JWT payload and MUST NOT be included in the Disclosures,  i.e. cannot be selectively disclosed.
+The following claims MUST be in the JWT payload and MUST NOT be included in the disclosures,  i.e. cannot be selectively disclosed.

 .. list-table::
     :widths: 20 60 20